TakaRaisonDetre/assignment-two-end/README.md

 ### Regarding Expo

-You need to have a expo framework to run this application.
-For more detail please go to expo.io (https://docs.expo.io/) Expo is the framework for react apps.
+You need to have an expo framework to run this application.
+For more detail for expo framework, please go to expo.io (https://docs.expo.io/)
+Expo is the framework for react apps.
 For installation npm install --global expo-cli.

 # 使い方